 Recognizing that, early in the morning and later in the afternoon, many children are less active than during the main part of the camp day, we offer a mix of sports/active and quieter activities during these times and allow campers to choose according to their energy level and particular interest at that time.

 Extended Day Morning Drop Off: Enter at 650 Keene Street, Gate H, and continue until you arrive at the Day Camp & Maple Parking Lot.
 Counselors will be present to open the car door for your camper and direct them to the Pavilion for Extended AM.

 Extended Day Afternoon Pick Up: Enter at 650 Keene Street, Gate H, and park in the Day Camp & Maple Parking Lot.
 Walk to the Pavilion to check out your camper.
 You must show your ID to the staff member supervising check-out before leaving with your child.

 Yes, we have a nurse and health center staff at Camp Wing Day Camp.

 What if my child needs to take medication during the day?

-Our health center staff will be available on check-in days for parents to turn over any medication that children need at camp.
+Our health center staff will be available on check-in days for guardians to turn over any medication that children need at camp.
 All medication must be in the original, labeled bottle in order for the nurse to accept the medication.
-The health staff must have written information from the parent/guardian describing the amount, time and type of medication each camper must receive.
+The health staff must have written information from the guardian describing the amount, time and type of medication each camper must receive.